DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Datavalue dimensions

-From the previous payload you can see there are more columns in a Datavalue object
+From the previous payload you can see there are more optional columns in a Datavalue object

-The more advanced scenario is to including one or more dimensions.
+The more advanced scenario is to insert one or more dimensions.
 This can be useful for extra information or for filtering of dataValues in DigiLEAN.

 The nature of the dimensions are somewhat dynamic.
-So based on configuration the values that is to be posted can vary based on the configuration.
+So based on configuration the values to be posted can vary.

 ### The configuration